rperez025/credit-risk-classification/Module 20 - Credit Risk Analysis Report.md

 ## Machine Leanrning Model Results

 This section describes the balanced accuracy scores, precision, and recall scores for the two machine learning models used for this analysis.
-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Machine Learning Model 1: Logistic Regression Model with Original Data
+* **Machine Learning Model 1: Logistic Regression Model with Original Data**

   The following are the key results drawn from the Machine Learning Model 1 results: